 The cycle helmet debate shows the dramatic power of real life events in shaping our understanding of causality.
 Tragedies happen; child cyclists are killed or left disabled for life; and we cannot let go of the belief that something

 could and should have been done to stop that particular event from happening – especially when that something is so simple as wearing a helmet.
 We find it hard to accept that the helmet may have made no difference.
 We find it harder to accept that encouraging or forcing children to wear helmets might also encourage them to ride in a more dangerous way and paradoxically to increase the risk that they will suffer an accident.
 And we find it much harder to accept that compulsory helmet use might put children off cycling altogether, leaving them less physically active, and – many years later – more likely to die of heart disease.Think of all the uncertainty behind that line of argument, compared with the seeming rock-solid conviction that a helmet could have saved that particular child’s life, at that particular time.
 And of course the fact that we are talking about children, who have a claim on our protection and who are still getting to grips with the world, makes it so much more difficult to accept the limitations on our ability to prevent them coming to harm.
 We cannot ignore the human suffering, pain and loss that lie behind the research and statistics.
 But our response to it demands reflection and perspective as well as sympathy and conviction.“

-Is it worth to increase the risk of severe brain injury for the benefit of mitigating minor skull injuries?
-This dilemma about the trade-off between protection in minor accidents vs. risk of brain injury is what enabled an Australian cyclist to successfully challenge a helmet fine on the basis that wearing a helmet could be dangerous.
+Is it worth to increase the risk of brain injury to mitigate minor skull injuries?
+An Australian cyclist challenged a helmet fine as helmets can increase brain injury.
 After reviewing evidence in a court of law, NSW District Court Judge Roy Ellis concluded: